 Skip to Main Content

-Annotations and Evaluating Sources
+Annotations & Evaluating Sources

 Evaluating Sources

-Evaluating sources is a critical aspect of information literacy.
-It will help you look at how information is created, packaged, and transmitted so you can then put it into context.
-Further, it will help you create better work, write better papers, and be a better friend.
+Learning how to evaluate sources prompts you to consider how information is created, packaged, and transmitted so you can then put it into context.
+Further, these skills help you to create better work, write better papers, and be a better friend!

 Any source of information can (and should) be evaluated, whether it is a TikTok video or a scholarly article.
 When you step back and consider a source, you may realize its information is outdated or otherwise incorrect.